 Frequently asked questions for BC Children’s patients about COVID-19.

-A coronavrius, now known as COVID-19, has been declared a global pandemic by the World Health Organization.
-Updates to this page will be made as the situation develops and this information is currently up-to-date as of May 13, 2020.
+is the infectious disease that is affecting many countries around the world.
+Updates to this page will be made as the situation develops and this information is currently up-to-date as of June 22, 2020.
 For the latest information, please visit the BC Centre for Disease Control (BCCDC) web page:

 bcwomens.ca for info specific to pregnancy, childbirth and COVID-19.

-BC Children's Hospital is currently limiting access to the hospital for patients, families and visitors to facilitate active screening.
+During COVID-19, we have limited entrances to BC Children’s to facilitate active screening.
 Access is limited to the Emergency Department (Entrance 55) and the main Teck Acute Care Centre entrance (Entrance 53).
 Please see

 this campus map for the locations of these entrances.